Running with HTCondor

 '(HAS_SINGULARITY == True) && (Poolname =!= "CHTC")'

-Note: If you encounter an error that says No module named 'spras', make sure you’ve pip install-ed the SPRAS module into your conda environment.
+If you encounter an error that says No module named 'spras', make sure you’ve pip install-ed the SPRAS module into your conda environment.

 Job Monitoring